fredvs/uidesigner_ext/patch/Typhon/readme_patch_typhon.txt

 This patch enable complete integration of fpGUI into Typhon.

+WARNING => The IDE integration is working, for now, only in Linux.

 If you have already a compiled designer_ext, load it and disable "Integration into IDE Typhon" and close designer_ext.